mnicolleUTC/Netflix-recommandation-engine/README.md

 This is the folder containing the Kafka streaming process.
 Thanks you, Antoine Costes (#Acts), for your valuable collaboration on the Kafka subject.
 It includes the following files:
 - API_results.py: A Python script that retrieves data from the Jedha API to generate 10 movies/users. ccloud.lib & python.config: Configuration files for the Kafka producer and consumer, enabling communication through Confluent, the fully managed, cloud-native event streaming platform powered by Apache Kafka.
+- command.sql : File that contains basic instructions in SQL to create the table and test it.
 - consumer.py: A Python script that receives the User's ID, produced by producer.py every 15 seconds.
 - Dockerfile: A personalized Docker image that installs GCC and Python dependencies on top of the Kafka-based image provided by Jedha.
 This corresponds to the build of the Docker image used during the presentation.
 - model.pkl: A pickle file containing the model used for movie predictions.
 This is a copy from the model_training folder.